Kenyan workers ranked fourth in Africa, World Bank

 The future of Kenya’s workforce seems bright with the country’s future personnel ranked the fourth on the continent.

 According to the latest Human Capital Index report, the World Bank ranked Kenya behind Seychelles, Mauritius and Algeria.
-Globally, Kenya was ranked 94 with a Human Capital Index (HCI) score of 0.52.
+Globally, Kenya was ranked 94 with a Human Capital Index (-) score of 0.52.

 Seychelles ranked 43 globally with a score of 0.65; Mauritius 52 with a score of 0.60 and Algeria 93 with a tie score of 0.52, matching that of Kenya.